 The right amount of support and you won’t get too hot at night.
 Amazon

 This memory foam mattress is made with multiple layers of foam to form a strong base, ceramic gel beads for support, and a cooling gel inside the mattress.
 The top layer uses T&N Adaptive foam, which contours to your shape and releases tension in your limbs.
-What’s more, the mattress is swathed in a breathable cover to help cool the body.
+What’s more, it is swathed in a breathable cover to help cool the body.
 And you can rest easy knowing that this model is Greenguard Gold- and Certi PUR-certified, which means it’s free from harmful chemicals.

 Best hybrid mattress: Casper Original Hybrid Mattress

 The resilient bounce of springs are added to the multilayer foam mattress for targeted support and proper spinal alignment.
 Amazon

 This hybrid Casper mattress uses Zone SupportTM that allows for optimal spinal alignment.
 On top of that, breathable foam helps to circulate air and release heat, so you don’t get too hot at night.
 The final touch?
 Innerspring coils add lift, bounce, and border support to the base.